-Ginger is one of the most common roots that are looked down upon by many but with tremendous health benefits that we have been missing for too long.
-After reading this article, we believe you’ll no longer leave it out of your diet: not even for a day!
+Ginger is one of the most common roots that are looked down upon by many but with tremendous health benefits.
+After reading this article, we believe you’ll no longer leave it out of your diet; not even for a day.

 What is Ginger?

 Not everybody may know this plant we’re talking about.
-Therefore, before we go into talking about its numerous benefits, we’ll first of all explain what it is.
+Therefore, before we get into discussing its numerous benefits, let’s get to know the plant.

 Ginger is the underground rhizome of the ginger plant with a firm, striated texture.
-It is covered with a brownish skin that may either be thick or thin, depending upon whether the plant was harvested when it was mature or young.
-The flesh can be yellow, white or red in color, depending upon the variety.
+It is covered with a brownish skin that may either be thick or thin.
+This depends on whether the plant was harvested when it was mature or young.
+The flesh can be yellow, white, or red in color – depending upon the variety.

 The following are the health benefits of ginger which you can’t afford to do without: